Djones4822/pyTeamUp/README.md

 # Inspect Key information
 print(key.as_dict)

-# Delete keys
-calendar.delete_key(key)            # can pass a Key object, or the integer ID representing a Key (not the `key` value itself) print(calendar.keys)                # Will return the tuple of keys excluding what was just deleted

 # Create new Access Key with singular role of "read_only"
 jt_key = calendar.create_key(key_name='Johnny Test', key_share_type='all_subcalendars', key_perms='read_only')